vitroid/GenIce/README.md

 ## Basics

 The program generates various ice lattice with proton disorder and without defect.
-Total dipole moment is always set to zero (except the case you specify `--nodep` option).
+The total dipole moment is always set to zero (except in the case you specify `--nodep` option).
 The minimal structure (with --rep 1 1 1 option) is not always the unit cell of the lattice because it is difficult to deal with the hydrogen bond network topology of tiny lattice under periodic boundary condition.
 Note that the generated structure is not optimal according to the potential energy.

 * To get a large repetition of ice Ih in XYZ format,